How much funding could you receive?

 This page provides an overview of the government funding available to full-time undergraduates

 Apply for your student funding

 You need to apply for your tuition fee loan and your maintenance loan by the end of May.
-You can still apply after this date, but if you do apply later you may not receive your money for the start of term.
+You can still apply after this date, but if you do apply later you may not receive your money before the start of the academic year.
 In order to be eligible, you must apply no later than nine months after the start of your course.

 - Tuition fee loan deadline: end of May

 You can apply for a tuition fee loan and maintenance loan via your government website.
 The tuition fee loan is paid directly to Liverpool John Moores University.
 The living cost support will be paid directly into your bank account.
 For more information on how much you will receive click on the relevant link below:

 - Apply as a Northern Irish applicant

 Further information for students studying nursing or midwifery

 If you are starting a nursing or midwifery course in 2018, in addition to your standard student finance package you may also be eligible to apply for support for travel to placements, money for dependant children and further support from the NHS Exceptional Support Fund.